Estate Litigation Lawyers for Will Disputes

 If you want to challenge a Will due to the Will maker’s lack of mental capacity, you must file a caveat in the Supreme Court before probate is granted.
 Executors can apply for probate 14 days after publishing notice of their intention to do so.

-For family provision claims, you generally have 6 months from the date of death to notify the executor and an additional 3 months to start court proceedings.
+For family provision claims, you generally have 6 months from the date of death to notify the executor and 9 months from the date of death to start court proceedings.

 Access to immediate and professional legal advice